Skip to content

 New Year's Resolutions - To make, or not to make?

-According to research, around 14 million of us in the UK made New Year's resolutions.
+According to research, around one third of us in the UK make New Year's resolutions.

-According to a survey, the top five resolutions people made were:
+According to a survey, the top five resolutions people make are:

 1. Diet/eat more healthily